Knoblauchpilze/sogserver/README.md

 ## Planets

 The planets endpoint allows to query planets on a variety of criteria.
-The main endpoint is accessible through the `/players/player_id/planets` route and serves all the planets for a player.
-The user can query a particular planet by providing its identifier in the route (e.g. `/players/player_id/planets/planet_id`).
+The main endpoint is accessible through the `/planets` route and serves all the planets matching the query filters.
+The user can query a particular planet by providing its identifier in the route (e.g. `/planets/planet_id`).
-We require to perform a research first on the player as it's the main resource we want to protect.

 The user also has access to some query parameters:
- * `id`: defines a filter on the player owning the planet.
+ * `player`: defines a filter on the player owning the planet.
  * `name`: defines a filter on the name of the planet.
  * `galaxy` : defines a filter on the galaxy of the planet.
  * `solar_system` : defines a filter on the solar system of the planet.
  * `universe` : defines a filter on the position of the planet.
- * `id` : defines a filter on the identifier of the player owning the planet.
+ * `id` : defines a filter on the identifier of the planet.

 These filters can be combined between each other and it's always the case in a `AND` semantic (meaning that a planet must match all filters to be returned).
 The individual description of the planet regroups the ships existing on the planet, the buildings built on it, the defenses installed on it and also the resources that are currently present on it.
 It also defines the upgrade actions attached to the planet which are actions that aim at improving the infrastructure available on the planet.